 Rolling chalk downs, woodland climbs and long ridge walks make this a natural extension for walkers who enjoy elevation and open views. - South Downs National Park

-Broad ridgelines, historic trails and well marked routes offer some of the best long distance dog friendly walking in the south. - East Sussex Coast and Countryside
+Broad ridgelines, historic trails and well marked routes offer some of the best long distance dog friendly walking in the south. - Dog friendly Beaches in Sussex

 Ancient woodland, sunken lanes and gently undulating terrain stretch across Kent and Sussex, ideal for varied woodland and countryside walks. - Dog Friendly Beaches & Coastal Walks

-Kent’s coastline links naturally with neighbouring coastal paths, making it easy to combine cliff walks, beaches and seaside villages. - Dog Friendly Campsites and Short Breaks
+Kent’s coastline links naturally with neighbouring coastal paths, making it easy to combine cliff walks, beaches and seaside villages. - Dog Friendly Walks in EssexJust North of Kent lies Essex, packed with excellent dog friendly walks, woodland trails and coastal routes.

 Final Thoughts